aduffy70/Protocols/RAD-seq_protocol.md

 ## DNA extraction and quantification

-Extract DNA and quantify with Qubit.
-Concentrations should be at least 20ng/uL (though lower concentrations can be attempted)
+Extract DNA and quantify with Qubit HS reagents using 2uL sample.
+Concentrations should be at least 20ng/uL (though lower concentrations can be attempted).

 ## Digestion

 25uL reaction.
 Prepare all on ice.
 Master mix in 2mL tube that fits 110 reactions, pipette individually into the plate wells.
 Prepare master mix of 115% needed volume, the enzymes are viscous and large volume is lost by adhesion to the outside of pipette tips.

 In each reaction:
-  * DNA + water to equal 200ng in 10 uL (20ng/uL)
+  * DNA + water to equal 200ng in 10uL (20ng/uL)
-  * 15 uL Digestion Master Mix
+  * 15uL Digestion Master Mix

 Seal the plate, vibrate plate over vortex machine, centrifuge, and incubate in PCR machine for 3 hrs at 37C, then 10min at 65C for permanent inactivation of the enzymes.